How do I rezone my land?

 with conditions).
 The Trustees hold a public hearing at their next meeting.

-Once the Trustees act on the request, there is a 30 day waiting appeal period before
+Once the Trustees act on the request, there is a 30 day referendum period before